Ole Nydahl: Dispute with German Buddhist Union

 Between late 1999 and April 2000 there was a public dispute between the German Buddhist Union and the German branch of Diamond Way, which was a member organisation of the Union.
 Due to Nydahl's disparaging attitude towards Islam, his political statements, his manner of expressing and presenting himself, and his relationships with women, (Note: Scherer: "Nydahl propagates a selfproclaimed ‘non-neurotic approach’ to sexuality: while celibacy pertains to monks, it is not for a lay person like himself.
 Nydahl was happily married to his wife Hannah until her death in 2007.
 Nydahl was also openly promiscuous, sleeping with many female students during his earlier teaching tours in the 1970s and 1980s.
 In 1990 he committed himself to a steady second intimate partner, Caty Hartung, a relation which lasted for fourteen years.) there were calls for the expulsion of Nydahl's organisation from the Union.
 The dispute was resolved at a meeting between the two organizations on 4 October 2000; although differences were clear, they agreed to learn from the past and cooperate in the future.
 The conversation was described as "a first step" that "should eliminate misunderstandings, and lead to clarity and cooperation".
 The German branch of Diamond Way (Buddhistischer Dachverband Diamantweg) remained a member of the German Buddhist Union.

 In 2019 there were discussions and an application to exclude the Diamond Way from the German Buddhist Union (DBU), based on Nydahl's statements about Islam.
 DBU members were worried about possible damage to reputation and the German section of Diamond Way decided to leave the DBU.

-Personal life
+Personal life and death

 Ole Nydahl met his future wife Hannah when he was 10 and she was five.
-They met again just after Nydhal came out of the army.
+They met again just after Nydahl came out of the army.
 Hannah Nydahl died of lung cancer in 2007.

 In 2014 Nydahl married Alexandra Munoz Barbosa at the Copenhagen Diamond Way Buddhist center.
 In 2017 they were divorced.

-On 31 August 2019 Ole Nydahl and Anne Behrend were married at the Diamond Way Buddhist center in Těnovice, Czech Republic.
+In an interview in 2017, Nydahl mentioned he had fathered two children.

-In an interview in 2017 Ole Nydahl mentioned he had fathered two children.
+On 31 August 2019, Nydahl and Anne Behrend were married at the Diamond Way Buddhist center in Těnovice, Czech Republic.
+On 18 December 2020, they welcomed the birth of their daughter Freya.

-On 18 December 2020 Ole Nydahl and Anne Behrend welcomed the birth of their daughter Freya.
+Nydahl died on 18 May 2026, at the age of 85.